linkml/schema-automator/linkml_model_enrichment/webmap_enums.md

 `webmap_enums.py` should be executed from the `linkml-model-enrichment` repo's root directory.
 The input files mentioned in the examples below are not guaranteed to be present in a cloned `linkml-model-enrichment` repo.

-**Map taxon-related enums from the IARPA Synthetic Biology project to NCBItaxon terms, without overwriting anything**
+**Map taxon-related enums from a sample file to NCBItaxon terms, without overwriting anything**

 ```bash
 ./linkml_model_enrichment/webmap_enums.py \